VincentHch/vscodex/README.md

 Visual Studio Code extension to support the new codex API by OpenAI.

-An access is required in order to use the API.
-This access is granted through an **API key** and the key must be in the environment variable as `OPENAI_API_KEY`.
-You can also specify the API key in the extension settings although this might be less secure.
+An *API key* (access token) is required in order to use this extension.
+This token is issued by OpenAI and must be in an environment variable named `OPENAI_API_KEY`.
+You can alternatively specify the API key in the extension settings although this might be less secure, and is generally discouraged.

 ```
 echo 'export OPENAI_API_KEY=********' >> ~/.bashrc